Configuration File Structure

 Hidden Property Sections

-Some application properties should never be viewed or edited in the properties list.
+Some application properties can never be viewed or edited in the properties list.
 These are defined in one of the hidden sections within Settings.Dynamic or Settings.Startup.
 Security defaults (time-outs, group name delimiters, etc.) are examples.
 Alarm-Area Filtering (covered later in this course) is another.

 Hidden sections are those whose section heading is enclosed in angle brackets. <SecurityManager-Admin> is one of these.
-As a developer, you should be aware of these sections since you may need to edit properties within them, although this tends to be rare.
+As a developer, you should be aware of these sections because you may need to edit properties within them, although this tends to be rare.

 Direct Editing of Settings.* (and other) Files